James Mead Professor of Religion; Department Chair

 B.A., Georgetown University

-An ordained Presbyterian minister, Dr. Mead served as a pastor for 11 years prior to entering Princeton Theological Seminary, where he earned a doctorate in biblical studies.
-He joined Northwestern's faculty in 2000 and was awarded its Teaching Excellence Award in 2004.
+Now ordained in the Reformed Church in America, Dr. Mead served as a Presbyterian pastor for 11 years prior to entering Princeton Theological Seminary, where he earned a doctorate in biblical studies.
 His research interests include Old Testament prophets as well as the theology of the Old Testament’s historical books.
 In 2007 Westminster John Knox Press published a textbook by Dr. Mead entitled Biblical Theology: Issues, Methods, and Themes.

 - Elementary Biblical Hebrew and Culture

-Elementary Biblical Hebrew and Culture (4 credits, alternate years, consult department) This course will focus on learning the basics of biblical Hebrew (vocabulary and grammar) and the cultural and linguistic backgrounds of the Old Testament.
+This course will focus on learning the basics of biblical Hebrew (vocabulary and grammar) and the cultural and linguistic backgrounds of the Old Testament.
 Readings from the different types of literature in the Hebrew Bible will be incorporated into the course work.
 The Old Testament writings will be studied against the historical and social backgrounds of the ancient Near East.
+(4 credits, alternate years, consult department)

 - Topics in Old Testament Studies

-- For the past five years, Dr. Mead's major area of scholarly work has been in biblical theology.
+For the past five years, Dr. Mead's major area of scholarly work has been in biblical theology.
 His introductory textbook for that field was published by Westminster John Knox in 2007.
 During a sabbatical in 2009-10, he studied Jewish biblical theology, particularly as the theological methods and themes of the primary sources (e.g. Mishnah and Talmudim) suggest points of contact for Christian biblical theology.
+He is currently working on issues concerning the relationship of faith and history in biblical scholarship.